gasperhafner/magento-vagrant-box/README.md

 I create this repo for my self as easyest way install Magento and share with you.

 After installation you will get clean Magento 1.9.2.3 with sample data 1.9.1.0.
-You can re-configure for personal use in you development.
-See __[How to use and/or customize](https://github.com/klierik/simple-magento-vagrant/blob/master/README.md#how-to-use-andor-customize)__ section for more information.

 # What do you get? #
 + Ubuntu 14.04 + Apache2 + Php5 + MySQL 5.5.x